By having a Civil Marriage Ceremony, you have the option to choose any place you wish for your marriage ceremony.

 If you have been married previously, you will need to provide documentation showing how the marriage was terminated.

 A deposit is required at the time of activating the Notice of Intended Marriage and to secure your booking with me.
 I will then provide you with a selection of ceremonies that I have crafted.
 After you have had time to review the ceremonies, you may choose to use one in its entirety or a mix of the various ceremonies.
 You may also use them to gain inspiration to design your own ceremony (which I am happy to assist you with).

 Your ceremony is special to you and your guests and should be heard by all attending your wedding.
 I can supply one of two state-of-the-art portable cordless PA systems with wireless microphones.
 The PA systems are also available to play music which I am happy for you to utilise during your ceremony.
 I will conduct a sincere and professional ceremony and will ensure that I dress to fit in with the style of your wedding - it is your day, not mine!

 You are required to sign three documents during the ceremony; the Certificate of Marriage, the Marriage Register and the presentation Marriage Certificate.
 You will need two witnesses over the age of 18 to sign these documents.

-At the end of your ceremony you will receive your presentation Marriage Certificate, a bound copy of your ceremony as a keepsake, and a gift for you both to enjoy.
+At the end of your ceremony you will receive your presentation Marriage Certificate and bound copy of your ceremony as a keepsake.

 I will attend to the lodgement and registration of your marriage with the Registrar of Births, Deaths and Marriages in a professional and timely manner.
 I can also assist you with the application for an official marriage certificate.